henri/handy-settings-macOS/README.md

 # macOS-handy-settings
 Handy settings to know about for MacOS.

-Have you been setting up a new machine (from scratch / withotu MDM) and thought.
+Have you been setting up a new machine (from scratch / without an MDM) and thought.
 Wow it would be great to have a bunch of settings on the computer just how I like them?
 Well I have had this thought and this is a script you can run to set up your macOS system setting just how you like it very quickly.